Naut-Games/Demos/README.md

 _Location: Demos/Camera2D_<br/>
 _Language: AS3_<br/>
 _Project Types: FlashDevelop, Flash IDE_<br/>
-This demonstration shows off a simple camera class for transforming 2 dimensional scenes easily.
+This demonstration shows off a simple camera class for easily transforming 2 dimensional scenes.
 The camera class features position, rotation, zoom, and parallax capabilities.
-The class is relatively efficient and is suitable for real time games.
-We've used it in side on and top down games.
+The class is relatively efficient and suitable for real time games.
+We've used it in side on and top down scrolling games.

 ### Weak Referencing Objects
 _Location: Demos/WeakReference_<br/>